Let's start with a quick prologue:

 So a quick explainer: from a very early age my brother and I have been fascinated by Japanese culture, art, video games and animation.
 My brother channeled his love for Japan into making their language one of his majors in college and subsequently living there teaching English and later programming/designing at a smaller video game company.
 I, on the other hand, chose to channel my love for the culture and art by (mostly subconsciously) letting it influence my own artwork and, often, the subject matter I chose to depict.

 Recently I had become fascinated with the basic ideas behind Shinto.
-I'm not really a spiritual person (and I am fairly vocally anti-religion) – however, that didn't stop me from being fascinated with the mythology and lore that comes from the world's various religions.
-I see them more as fantasy akin to Lord of the Rings and Harry Potter- worlds I adore, often wish were real, and sometimes sculpt my views through but are ultimately works of fiction.
+I'm not really a spiritual person (and I am fairly vocally anti-organized-religion) – however, that didn't stop me from being fascinated with the mythology and lore that comes from the world's various religions.
+I see them more as fantasy akin to Lord of the Rings and Harry Potter- worlds that are interesting, often wish were real, and sometimes sculpt my views through but are ultimately works of fiction.
 With all that said I love the basic ideas behind (my very narrow interpretation of) Shinto.
-I know that what I'm about to describe is likely FAR from an accurate reading of the religion- but taking some basic snippets I decided to craft a world and lore for a series of paintings I'm fast becoming emotionally attached to.
+I know that what I'm about to describe is likely FAR from an accurate reading of the religion- but taking some basic snippets I decided to craft a world and lore for a series of paintings I'm quickly becoming emotionally attached to.

 It all started with my Kusa Kami (Grass Spirits):